 - Reportedly, most patients had epidemiological links to a large seafood and animal market; the market was closed on January 1, 2020.

-- The United States has the highest number of coronavirus cases in the world surpassing Italy and China with more than 100,000 cases (New York City being the most affected).
+- The United States has the highest number of coronavirus cases in the world with more than 1.5 million cases (New York City being the most affected).

 - Most countries have declared nationwide lockdowns and have restricted travel.

 - International conveyance cases identified on the Diamond Princess cruise ship currently in Japanese territorial waters have reached 712.